The colourful side of Whang-od from Buscalan, Kalinga

 It seemed that everybody here in the village preferred glass beads jewelry

-To tell you the truth, glass bead has never been my kind of bead maybe because it looks a bit old fashion, heavy, fragile and most importantly man-made (I love natural stones).
+To tell you the truth, glass bead has never been my kind of bead maybe because it looks a bit old-fashioned, heavy, fragile and most importantly man-made (I love natural stones).
 But, seeing Whang-od with her heirloom glass beads … hmmm makes me want to have my own unique glass beads collection too but trying to get hold of a one-of-a-kind glass bead here in Kuala Lumpur is not easy.
-Maybe I will get lucky and stumble upon them during my next visit to Xinjiang and Tashkurgan Country, China and yeah maybe I will share it here.

 So, what did I get for myself during this trip?
 Yes!! … I bought my own Kalinga native silver charm as an addition to my treasure chest collection.
-Ruel told me that the shape represent ‘good luck’ by the Kalinga native.
+Ruel told me that the shape represents ‘good luck’ by the Kalinga native.
 Super cool right?
 Up until today, I still can’t figure out how to wear this charm.
 Should I wear it as a pendant or should I just tie it to my leather bracelet?

 _DSC3407